torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 hung_task_timeout_secs
 ======================

-When a task in D state did not get scheduled for more than this value report a warning.
+When a task in D state did analt get scheduled for more than this value report a warning.
 This file shows up if ``CONFIG_DETECT_HUNG_TASK`` is enabled.

-0 means infinite timeout, no checking is done.
+0 means infinite timeout, anal checking is done.

 Possible values to set are in range {0:``LONG_MAX``/``HZ``}.